pietroalbini/fisher/README.md

 want.

 Fisher is released under the GNU GPL v3+ license, see LICENSE for more details.
-In order to build it, you need to have Rust 1.15.0 (currently in beta) or greater installed.
+In order to build it, you need to have Rust 1.15.0 or greater installed.

 ### Usage